klyall/cookbook-adobe-reader/README.md

 Description
 ===========

-Installs and configures Dobe Reader from the repositories provided by Adobe.
+Installs and configures Adobe Reader from the repositories provided by Adobe.

 Requirements